ikamal7/all-icon-block/readme.txt

 == Installation ==

 1. You have a couple options:
-	* Go to Plugins &rarr; Add New and search for "Icon Block".
+	* Go to Plugins &rarr; Add New and search for "All Icon Block".
 Once found, click "Install".
 	* Download the Icon Block from wordpress.org and make sure the folder us zipped.
 Then upload via Plugins &rarr; Add New &rarr; Upload.
     * Open the block inserter within the Block Editor (Gutenberg) and search for "icon".
 The plugin should appear and allow you to it install directly.
 Skip steps 2 and 3.
 2. Activate the plugin through the 'Plugins' screen in WordPress.